apalache-mc/apalache/docs/src/apalache/installation/jvm.md

 release](https://github.com/informalsystems/apalache/releases) and unpack into a directory of your choice.
 Depending on your OS, you have two options.

-*Option 1: Linux, MacOS.* You can run the script `./bin/apalache-mc`.
-It is that simple.
+*Option 1: Linux, MacOS.* You can run the script `./bin/apalache-mc`, or, better, add the `./bin` directory to your `PATH` and run `apalache-mc`.

-*Option 2: Windows.* You have to run Java directly:
+*Option 2: Windows.* You have to run Java directly with

-  - Check the application name in the directory `mod-distribution\target`.
-    It should be called `apalache-pkg-X.Y.Z-RELEASE-full.jar`, where `X.Y.Z` is the release number, for instance, 0.8.0.

-  - Run Java as follows:

   ```
-  java.exe -jar mod-distribution\target\apalache-pkg-X.Y.Z-RELEASE-full.jar <args>
+  java.exe -jar ./lib/apalache.jar <args>
   ```

   The arguments `<args>` are explained in [Running the Tool](../running.md).